 While MCTs can be found in a number of foods from dairy products to palm oil, coconut is one of the healthiest and tastiest ways to consume this healthy nutrient.
 But palm oil has proven to be extremely detrimental to the environment while many people avoid dairy products due to allergies and other reasons.
 Coconut oil is better for the environment, easy to consume in coffee, on salads and can tolerate high heat cooking, making it a delicious addition to many meals.

 Health Benefits of Coconut MCTs

-Weight Loss – The healthy fats in coconut oil help keep you feeling full and satiated, and seem to control appetite.
+Weight Management – The healthy fats in coconut oil help keep you feeling full and satiated, and seem to control appetite.
 It also lowers the rise of glucose and triglycerides which might influence the appetite.
 Because it is also easy to digest and absorb, it seems that MCTs help ward off excess fat storage and aid in weight control.

 Energy Boost – Because it is metabolized very quickly as it is digested, MCT oil quickly fuels the cells in your brain and throughout your body.
 This energy boost can fuel a workout may help you exercise longer with more intensity.

-Brain Health – Your brain uses glucose for energy, and when it runs lows, it uses ketones, instead.
+Brain Health – Your brain uses glucose for energy, and when it runs low, it uses ketones, instead.
 This is one reason why many who are on ketogenic diets add coconut MCT oil to their daily food plan, as the added fats are quickly converted to ketones for energy due to the low carbohydrate intake.
 But MCT oil has more benefits for brain health.

 Supports Digestion – As mention above, coconut MCT oil contains caprylic acid.
 The added benefit for your digestion is that it can help balance your gut microflora for improved digestion.
 This leads to better absorption of nutrients and improvement of intestinal distress as it that can cause digestive problems.